EmuDeck/emudeck.github.io/docs/emudeck-application/steamos/emudeck-store.md

 1. Open the EmuDeck application on your desktop
 2. Click the `EmuDeck Store` button
-3. Select your homebrew gams
+3. Select your homebrew games

 **In Game Mode**